Xandon/FileMaker-Portal-Sort-Headers/README.md

 # Credits
-The example provided uses a great technique for sorting as presented by Kevin Frank on FileMaker Hacks. http://filemakerhacks.com/2011/04/07/portal-sorting-part-2/
+The example provided uses a great a technique by Kevin Frank for sorting, you can read about it more on FileMaker Hacks. http://filemakerhacks.com/2011/04/07/portal-sorting-part-2/